5 Lessons to Learn in Vulnerability Risk Assessment

 Exploring Corporate Vulnerability Risk Assessment.
 Open-source Vulnerability Risk Assessment and Remediation Tools

 They say that a business can be anything: a boat, a wave, a force of nature, a happy mistake.
 As far as I’m concerned, running a business is very much like jumping from a high building, praying that there’s a safety net underneath.
 Risk is something you’ll have to deal with whether you’re a wannabe Tony Stark or a tightrope walker.
-In cybersecurity, risk is part of your job requirements and knowing how to deal with it makes all the difference in the world.
+In cybersecurity, the risk is part of your job requirements and knowing how to deal with it makes all the difference in the world.
 The least known fact about (cyber)security is that there’s no such thing as a bulletproof system.
 There’s always that small, overlooked detail that can (and will) be used against your company.

 I remember reading somewhere that, as a business, being overtly transparent -posting details like names, email addresses, phone numbers, social media handles – can be detrimental to your cause.
 Furthermore, in the very same passage, the author mentioned something about being able to identify at least three business pain points by simply looking up the aforementioned business on Google maps.
 Unbelievable as it may sound, this ‘tiny’ detail may cost that cushy job of yours and perhaps snowball into a company-wide disaster with lawsuits and everything in between.

 As a sysadmin, you will be required to conduct regular risk assessments and get used to vulnerability management.
 Depending on your company’s policy, these evaluations can be monthly, biannual, or once every blue moon.
 Of course, it’s preferable to conduct a vulnerability risk assessment as frequently as possible, but this is a topic that I will touch upon in the next section of this article.
 Let’s get this show on the road.

 What is (a) Vulnerability Risk Assessment?